Clinical Cancer Genomics

-The City of Hope Division of Clinical Cancer Genetics is committed to being a national leader in the advancement of cancer genetics, screening and prevention, through innovative patient care, research and education.
+City of Hope's Division of Clinical Cancer Genomics is committed to being a national leader in the advancement of cancer genetics, screening and prevention, through innovative patient care, research and education.

-The division’s Cancer Genetics Education Program (CGEP) offers courses and professional development tools designed to further health care professionals’ understanding of cancer genetics.
+The division’s Cancer Genomics Education Program offers courses and professional development tools designed to further health care professionals’ understanding of cancer genetics.

 Major initiatives include: